mpobaschnig/vaults/README.md

 # Vaults

-A GNOME application for creating encrypted vaults.
+An application for creating encrypted vaults for the GNOME desktop.